node-red/node-red-dashboard/README.md

 #### Dashboard sidebar

-The widget layout is managed by a `dashboard` tab in the sidebar of the Node-RED editor.
+The widget layout is managed by a `mdashboard` tab in the sidebar of the Node-RED editor.

 ##### Layout